This section explains how systems identify users and services, verify them, and decide what they are allowed to do.

 An access token is a credential used by an application or client to call a protected resource after authorization has been granted.

-Account lockout is a control that temporarily or conditionally blocks further sign-in attempts after repeated failed authentication attempts.
+Account lockout is an authentication control that temporarily or conditionally blocks further sign-in attempts after repeated failed login attempts.

 Account provisioning is the process of creating, updating, and disabling user or service accounts and assigning the right access to them.

-Authentication is the process of verifying that a user, device, or service is really the identity it claims to be.
+Verifies that a user, device, or service is the identity it claims to be before access is granted.

 Biometrics are authentication methods that use physical or behavioral traits to help verify identity.